mbeps/drumroll-music/README.md

 3. **Create storage buckets**: In Supabase, you'll need to create two buckets for storing data: 'images' and 'songs'.

    To create a bucket, navigate to the `Storage` section in your Supabase dashboard, then click on the `New bucket` button.
-Fill in the bucket name as 'images' or 'songs', and submit the form.
+Fill in the bucket name as `images` or `songs`, and submit the form.
 Repeat this step for the second bucket.

 4. **Set bucket policies**: After creating your buckets, you need to set policies that allow inserting, updating, and deleting for all authenticated users.